sourcecodegirl/colorated/README.md

 - CMYK

 ## Warning
-The button to generate colors will disable if 30 requests have been made within 3 minutes
+- The button to generate colors will disable if 30 requests have been made within 3 minutes
+- If the hex value or the color scheme selected isn't changed, there will be no API request to generate a color scheme until one of those are changed after the initial request